theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 0.9.2
+- Added new Map tab!

 ## Version 0.9.1
 - Polished some styles
 - Moved the create quest button to a single button on top of the quest list